 #4 – Think about your strategy and engagement

-You need to know why you are using social media, as in, what is your objective?
+Get clear on why you are using social media, as in, what is your objective?

-It should be to build a client or a follower base and to motivate your audience to connect with you.
+It should be to build a client or a follower base and motivate your audience to connect with you.

-You don’t necessarily have to have the biggest following or the most popular account but you do need to understand your followers and how you are going to relate to them.
+You don’t necessarily have to have the biggest following or the most popular account but, you do need to understand your followers and how you are going to relate to them.
 Some sites like Facebook, Twitter, and LinkedIn have analytic tools available so that you can track your connections, followers, tweets, comments, views, and subscribers.